Nick Zakelj

 Nick Zakelj (born June 22, 1999) is an American professional football guard for the San Francisco 49ers of the National Football League (NFL).
 He played college football for the Fordham Rams.

 College career

 Zakelj was a member of the Fordham Rams for five seasons.
 He became a starter at tackle during his freshman season.
 Zakelj was named first-team All-Patriot League in each of his final three seasons.

 Professional career

 Zakelj was selected in the sixth round of the 2022 NFL draft by the San Francisco 49ers with the 187th overall pick.
 As a rookie, he appeared in five games.

 On November 15, 2023, Zakelj was placed on injured reserve with a torn bicep.

 On August 26, 2025, Zakelj was waived by the 49ers as part of final roster cuts and re-signed to the practice squad the next day.

+On February 18, 2026, Zakelj signed a one-year extension with the 49ers.
+On August 10, Zakelj was released by the 49ers.
+He re–signed with the team on August 17.
+He was placed on injured reserve on August 30.